 SynthEyes is internally quite reliable, and it has been extraordinarily successful at avoiding many kinds of crashes.
 When things do go wrong, they are typically very specific problems.
 For example, a user doing something that isn't expected at that time, a scene-specific unusual mathematical situation, or a lingering reference to something that was just deleted or closed.
 Once we know how to recreate a crash, it's usually easy to track down and fix.

-You can see the list of known issues and workarounds in the current SynthEyes 2304 build 1056.
+You can see the list of known issues and workarounds in the current SynthEyes release.

 Crashes During Startup